elbatros/coding_challenge/README.md

 #### Problems/Solutions:
 Solved = [x]
 There were a lot of ways that false matches could be generated, solvable with varying degrees of ease.
 Here are a couple:
-[x] Listings with different model formatting than Product e.g. `Olympus vg120` vs. `Olympus vg-120`
+- [x] Listings with different model formatting than Product e.g. `Olympus vg120` vs. `Olympus vg-120`
-    * Creating a function that split numbers and letters of model with a `-` with regex [x] Substring of `Camera A1` matches `Camera A123`
+    * Creating a function that split numbers and letters of model with a `-` with regex
+- [x] Substring of `Camera A1` matches `Camera A123`
     * Simply adding a space to the end of the product_name, such that it would only match with Listing titles that were that substring (after the title was reformatted with spaces instead of `-`,`,` or `_`)
-[x] Model_name of Product was included in unrelated part `title` of `Listing` e.g. `model: 400` vs. `camera ABC ...
+- [x] Model_name of Product was included in unrelated part `title` of `Listing` e.g. `model: 400` vs. `camera ABC ...
 400 X 600`
     * Because this only occurred with model names that were just numbers--with the exception of 3 model names (`zoom`,`slice`,`tryx`) which I confirmed were matched correctly--if it was trying to generate a match using a `model` that was just digits, it would verify that that `model` was contained in the first 4 words of the `title`.
-[x] Listings that were only accessories slipping through the cracks
+- [x] Listings that were only accessories slipping through the cracks
     * Some listings that were _only_ accessories were actually made by the same manufacturers as the Products, so I wrote crude but effective function.
 It searches those accessories, checking whether they had some of the characteristics that kits have but just accessories don't and filtered them out accordingly (e.g. `+`,which are only in listings that are kits; `mm`, which are only listed with lenses; `with`, which is the same case as `+`)
-[x] Duplicates: I created a test to identify duplicates before finishing, of which there were a few.
+- [x] Duplicates: I created a test to identify duplicates before finishing, of which there were a few.
-[ ] Efficiency: It's possible my method of creating an array of listings to iterate over is the most efficient way of doing things.
+- [ ] Efficiency: It's possible my method of creating an array of listings to iterate over is the most efficient way of doing things.
 It was just an easy way to prevent duplicates and give the method a 25% speed boost.
-Because I'm new to Python, my attempts to use set() instead, was fruitless.
+In retrospect, a set() probably would've been a better choice.
 ##### Improvements:
 It would be fun to try and incorporate some of the other info given in the products/listings to sort them.
 For example, the likelihood that a product has a listing with certain identifiers changes based on the `announced-date` of the product.
 For example, until a few years ago, high-end cameras usually used CF cards and others used SD cards.
 I don't really have anything in the way of experience with sorting algorithms, but I'm sure with a basic introduction to them I could figure out a better way to do this.
+Moreover, there were some cool sorting modules that I wish I had known about when I started(e.g. `heapq`).